Young adult literature: Pre-20th century

 A number of works by eighteenth and nineteenth-century authors, though not written specifically for young readers, have appealed to them.
-Novels by Daniel Defoe, Jonathan Swift, Jane Austen, Walter Scott, Charles Dickens, Lewis Carroll, Robert Louis Stevenson, Mark Twain, Francis Hodgson Burnett, and Edith Nesbit.
+Novels by Daniel Defoe, Jonathan Swift, Jane Austen, Walter Scott, Charles Dickens, Lewis Carroll, Robert Louis Stevenson, Mark Twain, Frances Hodgson Burnett, and Edith Nesbit.

 Alice's Adventures in Wonderland by Lewis Carroll, published in 1865 and one of the best-known works of Victorian literature, has had widespread influence on popular culture and literature, especially in the fantasy genre.
 It is credited as helping end an era of didacticism in children's literature, inaugurating an era in which writing for children aimed to "delight or entertain".
 The tale has had a lasting popularity with adults as well as with children.
-A shortened version for young children, The Nursery "Alice" was published in 1890.
 It was inspired when, on 4 July 1862, Lewis Carroll and Reverend Robinson Duckworth rowed in a boat with the three young daughters of scholar Henry Liddell: Lorina (aged 13); Alice (aged 10); and Edith Mary (aged 8).
 During the trip Carroll told the girls a story that he described in his diary as "Alice's Adventures Under Ground" and which his journal says he "undertook to write out for Alice".
 She finally got the manuscript more than two years later.
+A shortened version for young children, The Nursery "Alice", was published in 1890.

-A number of novels by Robert Louis Stevenson were first published in serial form, in a weekly children's literary magazine Young Folks, including Treasure Island, Kidnapped, and The Black Arrow.
+A number of novels by Robert Louis Stevenson were first published in serial form, in a weekly children's literary magazine, Young Folks, including Treasure Island, Kidnapped, and The Black Arrow.
 This magazine was for boys and girls of an older age than many of its contemporaries.

 Mark Twain's Tom Sawyer is described by publisher Simon & Schuster as "The classic tale of a young boy's adventures on the Mississippi in the nineteenth century".
 The same description can be applied to its sequel, Huckleberry Finn.
-The protagonist is an early adolescent who is navigating through the hardships of society with an entertainment aspect of adventure that ties in history with literary merit.
+The protagonist is an early adolescent who is navigating the hardships of society with an entertainment aspect of adventure that ties in history with literary merit.